-Fund Balance - Fund Balance included in the current fund represents amounts available for anticipation as revenue in future years' budgets, with certain restrictions.
+Fund Balance - Fund balances included in the current fund and the federal, state and other grant fund represent amounts available for anticipation as revenue in future years' budgets, with certain restrictions.

 Revenues - Revenues are recorded when received in cash except for certain amounts which are due from other governmental units.
-Revenue from federal and state grants is realized when anticipated as such in the County's budget.
+Revenue from federal, state and other grants is realized when anticipated as such in the County's budget.
 Receivables for property taxes are recorded with offsetting reserves on the statement of assets, liabilities, reserves and fund balance of the County's current fund; accordingly, such amounts are not recorded as revenue until collected.
 Other amounts that are due the County which are susceptible to accrual are also recorded as receivables with offsetting reserves and recorded as revenue when received.